-ENL 227 - Journalism

-ENL 228 - Broadcast and Online Journalism

-ENL/FLM 229 - Screenwriting

-ENL 320 - Fiction One

-ENL 322 - Poetry One

-ENL 324 - Creative Non-Fiction

-ENL/THR 325 - Playwriting I

-ENL 396 - Internship in Teaching Writing

-ENL 397/399 - Internship

-An approved ACTC creative writing course

-Minors in Writing

-A minor with an open emphasis requires five writing courses above ENL 111, or HON 111, or ENL 112, including at least one course from the 200-level and two from the 300-level.
+ENL 227 - Journalism ENL 228 - Broadcast and Online Journalism ENL/FLM 229 - Screenwriting ENL 320 - Fiction One ENL 322 - Poetry One ENL 324 - Creative Non-Fiction ENL/THR 325 - Playwriting I ENL 396 - Internship in Teaching Writing ENL 397/399 - Internship An approved ACTC creative writing course Minors in Writing A minor with an open emphasis requires five writing courses above ENL 111, or HON 111, or ENL 112, including at least one course from the 200-level and two from the 300-level.
 A minor with a creative emphasis requires five writing courses above ENL 111, or HON 111, or ENL 112 and must include ENL 226, and at least three upper division creative writing courses, two of which must be a 300 two-course writing sequence.

-A minor with a media emphasis requires six courses above ENL 111, or HON 111, or ENL 112, and must include ENL 227 or 228, ENL 427, one design course, and three upper division media writing courses.

-Communication Arts/Literature Teacher Licensure Major

-The Communication Arts/Literature Teacher Licensure concentration is for students who seek to be licensed to teach communication arts/literature in Minnesota.
+Communication Arts/Literature Teacher Licensure Major The Communication Arts/Literature Teacher Licensure concentration is for students who seek to be licensed to teach communication arts/literature in Minnesota.
 Students are encouraged to take courses toward their major during the first and sophomore years and to apply for the education licensure program no later than the spring of their junior year.
 Students in both programs must work with advisors in the English Department and the Education Department in order to meet the professional requirements within the Education Department as well as the requirements for the major.
 Should licensure not be possible, graduation can be achieved through an English major, which requires at least two additional, specific courses, or through a communication studies major.

-Prerequisite: ENL 111, or HON 111, or ENL 112

-Major Requirements (eight courses in English):
+Prerequisite: ENL 111, or HON 111, or ENL 112 Major Requirements (eight courses in English):

-ENL 220 - Intermediate Expository Writing

-ENL 240 - Introduction to Literary Study

-ENL 365 - Contemporary Post Colonial Fiction

-ENL 380 - Introduction to the English Language

-ENL 396 - Internship in Teaching Writing

-One upper division ENL British literature course

-One upper division ENL American literature course

-One additional ENL literature, language, or theory course chosen from ENL360, 361, 362, 367, 368, 371, 385, 394, 410, and 430

-Experiential Requirement (no credit):
+ENL 220 - Intermediate Expository Writing ENL 240 - Introduction to Literary Study ENL 365 - Contemporary Post Colonial Fiction ENL 380 - Introduction to the English Language ENL 396 - Internship in Teaching Writing One upper division ENL British literature course One upper division ENL American literature course One additional ENL literature, language, or theory course chosen from ENL360, 361, 362, 367, 368, 371, 385, 394, 410, and 430 Experiential Requirement (no credit):

-One college-level experience required in forensics, debate, newspaper, literary journal, or related activity (subject to departmental approval)

-Additional Courses (outside the English Department):
+One college-level experience required in forensics, debate, newspaper, literary journal, or related activity (subject to departmental approval) Additional Courses (outside the English Department):

-COM 111 - Public Speaking

-COM 254 - Interpersonal Communication

-COM 351 - Argumentation

-One of COM 120, COM 243, or POL 342

-Special Methods (two courses):
+COM 111 - Public Speaking COM 254 - Interpersonal Communication COM 351 - Argumentation One of COM 120, COM 243, or POL 342 Special Methods (two courses):